 - Find out what, when and how customers buy, and use this information to improve your service.

-- Use your CRM to record information about buying habits so you can tailor your service.
-For example, a travel agent could send customers information about their favourite resorts at the time they normally book holidays.
+- Use CRM software to record information about buying habits so you can tailor your service and send relevant marketing emails prompting customers to buy again.

 Develop a consistent brand identity